catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 A cluster template is a blue-print to build a Kubernetes cluster (similar to machine images for the compute service).
 The cluster template specifies what version of Kubernetes will be installed and the features that will be enabled.
+Initially Catalyst Cloud will only support the use of the pre-defined templates.

 ..
 Note::